AJKellmann/Graph2VR/README.md

 ### Software Requirements
 - **Operating System**: Windows 10 or later for PC version; The standalone version is available for Oculus Quest 2/3.
 - **Unity Engine**: For development, Unity version 2021.2.15f is recommended.

+## License Information

+**Unity Educational License**: Graph2VR was developed under an Educational License from Unity, intended only for non-commercial, educational use.

+**GNU Lesser General Public License v3.0 (LGPL-v3)**: The source code created by our team is licensed under LGPL-v3, which permits use, modification, and distribution, including for commercial purposes, as long as changes to our code are also shared under LGPL-v3.
+The LGPL-v3 does not apply to third-party components, which may have their own licenses.

+**Commercial Use**: If you plan to use Graph2VR commercially, ensure compliance with all relevant licenses, including obtaining a commercial Unity license if applicable.

+**As-Is**: This software is a late alpha version and is provided "as is" without warranty of any kind.

+For more details, see the `LICENSE` file in this repository.